tommyettinger/anim8-gdx/README.md

     - This used to be the default, but the new default WREN handles perceived color quite a bit better.
     - BLUE_NOISE, GRADIENT_NOISE, GOURD, PATTERN, or ROBERTS will likely look better in pixel art animations, but NEUE can look better for still pixel art.
+  - OCEANIC
+    - A slight tweak on BURKES that uses blue noise to make small changes to the error-diffusion pattern.
+    - This mostly is an improvement on existing dithers when BURKES has noticeable artifacts, but it is rather good in general, as well.
+    - Where diagonal artifacts would have appeared with BURKES, this tends to show soft/fuzzy noise, but not over a large area.
+    - If no significant issues are found with OCEANIC, then either OCEANIC or the very similar SEASIDE algorithm may become the default dither, because they have a good balance of softness and accuracy.
+      - I went with WREN though, because some of its results were really excellent and none looked "off" in general.
+  - OVERBOARD
+    - You thought WREN was complicated?
+Think again.
+OVERBOARD takes a Burkes error-diffusion dither and mixes in added error from variants on the R2 sequence, blue noise, and XOR-mod patterns into each channel of each pixel.
+      - XOR-mod patterns are often seen in very small blocks of code, like Tweets or demoscene code, and have primarily diagonal lines in unpredictable patterns.
+    - It doesn't use its whole repertoire for every channel, and selects which variants will add error using a simple ordered grid pattern.
+    - This adjusts each channel separately, and is close in how its code works to WREN (which also does this).
+    - This tends to have fewer artifacts, if any, at high dither strength.
+This is true relative to most dithers here.
+    - It also tends to be smoother than WREN, without any "rough surface" appearance, but may add artifacts where there were none.
+    - It is not as good at reproducing unusual colors (ones very different from what the palette contains), when compared to WREN or especially to WOVEN.
+    - It can have worse banding than other dithers of its type, like WREN.
+  - PATTERN
+    - A more traditional ordered dither that emphasizes accurately representing lightness changes.
+    - Has a strong "quilt-like" square artifact that is more noticeable with small palette sizes.
+    - Unusually slow to compute, but very accurate at preserving smooth shapes.
+    - Very good at preserving shape, and the best at handling smooth gradients.
+    - While this should be good for animations, it isn't in a common case: GIFs that get lossy-recompressed look absolutely horrible with this dither, but fine with any error-diffusion dithers.
+      - This uses case shows up most often right now when GIFs are embedded in a Discord message, because Discord does (very reasonably) try to limit bandwidth from heavy GIF files by recompressing them in a lossy way.
+    - Uses Thomas Knoll's Pattern Dither, which is out-of-patent.
+    - One of the best options when using large color palettes, and not very good for very small palettes.
   - ROBERTS
     - This is another ordered dither, this time using the R2 sequence, a pattern discovered by Dr. Martin Roberts that distributes extra error well, but always adds some error to an image.